eclipse/mita/quality_guidelines.md

 Here are some basic guidelines for writing readable, understandable code:
 1. Split your code semantically into classes and methods according to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 2. Give your classes, methods and variables meaningful names.
 3. Use comments only if you need to explain something that is not clear from your code.
-Before you put comments, think about rewriting your code to make it better understandable.
+Before you write comments think about rewriting your code to make it better understandable.
 4. Use the standard Eclipse formatter (Ctrl+F) before committing.
 5. Remove warnings from your code (unused variables, imports etc.) before committing.
 6. Prefer using [Xtend](https://www.eclipse.org/xtend/) over Java.
 In most cases it is more concise and improves readability.